iAmErmac/Voxel-Doom-VR/Voxel-Parallax-doomII/readme.txt

 //
 //===========================================================================

-Cheello's Doom Voxel Mod
+Cheello's Voxel Doom
 © 2021 - 2023 Daniel Peterson

-All voxel models, parallax textures and some code by Cheello BTOrbitCam by Nash Muhandes
+All voxel models and base VOXELDEF by Cheello
-Parallax Mod by dpJudas with alternative version by Steve5563 and DarkCrafter
+ZScript code by Nash Muhandes (MIT licensed)
+LZDoom and QuestZDoom compatibility fix by Ermac

 Special thanks:

-Nash Muhandes for consultation, beta testing, and coding help DeathWrench for finding the updated code for the parallax texture features Steve5563
+Nash Muhandes for consultation, beta testing, and coding help Agustin Alvarez for various feature ideas, beta testing and additional support
-DarkCrafter
-dpJudas
-Agustin Alvarez

 MODDERS:

 You may use my voxels in your own projects, as long as you give me, "Cheello" credit.